thearn/nreltraining2013/docs/bem.rst

 Just start typing each source and target name into the right and left input fields respectively, and select the variable from the suggestions when you see it pop up.
-Then click connect.
+Then click "Connect".
 When each connection is made, it will get drawn in the dialog so you can see it.
 When you're done, it will look like this:

 .. figure:: connection_dialog.png